NSW Combined High Schools Sports Association Handbook

 (i) All fixtures should be controlled by a senior qualified, certificated referee, correctly attired.

-(iii) In the finals series, all competing schools are to provide a qualified referee and the CHS Touch convener shall request the NSW Touch Association to assist with necessary appointments of referees.
+(iii) In the finals series, all competing schools are to provide a qualified referee and the state convener shall request the NSW Touch Association to assist with necessary appointments of referees.

 (iv) If a qualified referee is not available for games being played in rounds 1-4, a neutral, competent adult may be appointed by the home school to control the game.
 Both Coaches must give consent.

-(v) For all regional finals, the regional convener shall nominate a suitable neutral venue and provide qualified and experienced NSW TA referees.
+(v) For all association finals, the association convener shall nominate a suitable neutral venue and provide qualified and experienced NSW Touch Association referees.

 (i) All fixtures should be played at the earliest possible date.